PixarAnimationStudios/OpenSubdiv/documentation/compatibility.rst

 **Smooth Face-Varying Interpolation with Creasing**

-There have been two discrepancies noted in the way that face-varying data is interpolated smoothly in the presense of creases:
+There have been two discrepancies noted in the way that face-varying data is interpolated smoothly in the presence of creases:

 * Interpolation around a dart vertex